Last Updated on February 17, 2021 by Maggie Sutton

 Bedroom Location – Privacy or no privacy?
 The majority of families appreciate having their bedroom be located in close proximity to their child’s nursery for those late nights.
 As your child gets older, you might appreciate a little more space between you and your child’s bedrooms.
 Take both of these factors into consideration when looking at the bedroom locations in your new home.

-Play Areas – Backyards, playrooms and family rooms are great, but they might not need to be a requirement for your new house.
+Play Areas – Backyards, playrooms and family rooms are great, but they might not need to be a requirement for your new house (and you can always throw something like this easy-wipe gingham tablecloth on a table for messy crafting sessions, as well as food).
 If you’re on a limited budget and your new home has great parks and rec centers nearby, consider making additions to your yard or home a few years down the road when your child will truly enjoy them.

 Location, Location, Location